• Cygnet IRP

 Details of Services received by ISD shall be available in FORM GSTR-6A, which can be reconciled before uploading purchase data in FORM GSTR-6.

-The input tax credit availed in a month shall be distributed in the same month The due date of filing GSTR-6 is 13th of succeeding month.
+The input tax credit availed in a month shall be distributed in the same month.
+The due date of filing GSTR-6 is 13th of the succeeding month.

 Further, an ISD shall separately distribute both the amount of ineligible and eligible input tax credit.